gregsimon/luma-tools/README.md

 Now you can drag samples in from the desktop (Wav, PCM) into the editing area.
 Select a slot (e.g. BASS, SNARE, ...) and click "Send to Luma" to load it into the machine.

+## How it works
+The project is a client-side-only web application.
+It uses WebMIDI to communicate with the Luma1 hardware and uses WebAudio to do processing and playback.
+See luma.js for the details.
+It is currently hosted on firebase, but can be hosted anywhere since there are no server-side dependencies.

+##FAQ
+- **Will it run in Safari?** No, as Safari does not support WebMIDI.
+- **Will it run offline?** It was designed to do this and will support this mode in an upcoming release!

 ## Roadmap
 - Bank loading/saving
 - Bank building